Year 3/4 - Mr K Patel & Mrs N Dale

-- PE is on Thursday afternoon (and Monday morning as well for Year 4 children) so make sure your child comes to school with their PE kit - T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
+- PE is on Tuesday morning (and Monday morning as well for Year 4 children) so make sure your child comes to school with their PE kit - T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
 No football shirts, please.

 - Golden Time is on Friday afternoon.
 Positive behaviour will result in children taking part in fun activities with their class teacher.

-English – We will be reading Krindlekrax By Philip Ridley this half term.
-We will be looking at a range of writing including writing character descriptions and factual writing.
+English – We will be reading Mark Spark in the Dark by Jaqueline Wilson this half term.
+We will be looking at a range of writing including persuasive writing, diaries and poetry.

 Children will have regular opportunities to develop their independent writing skills.
 We will be learning how sentences are structured and having plenty of practice using conjunctions, especially ones that express time, place and cause and effect.

-PE – Children will be starting athletics in preparation for Sports Day .
+PE – Children will be continuing with athletics in preparation for Sports Day .
 They will learn to use running, jumping, throwing and catching in isolation and in combination.
 They will develop flexibility, strength, technique, control and balance to help them improve in all areas of athletics

 The adults in class are working hard to make sure that the children in our class have a happy and successful year.
 If you wish to discuss anything concerning your child, please call in and see us at the beginning or end of the school day when we are usually available, or make an appointment at the office.